ayonli/jsext/README.md

-The difference between using channel and generator function for streaming processing is, for a generator function, `next(value)` is coupled with a `yield value`, the process is blocked between **next** calls, channel doesn't have this limitation, we can use it to stream all the data into the function before processing and receiving any result.
+The difference between using channel and generator function for streaming processing is, for a generator function, `next(value)` is coupled with a `yield value`, the process is blocked between **next** calls, channel doesn't have this limit, we can use it to stream all the data into the function before processing and receiving any result.

 **Example (async function)**